-Austria's alt-right: Hipsters or hatemongers?
+Austria's far-right: Hipsters or hatemongers?

 In a series of posts on YouTube, Sellner suggests white Christians are on the verge of "extinction," increasingly marginalized by growing numbers of migrants in what he calls the "Great Replacement."

-"My biggest fear is that at some point demographics could kill democracy," he says, "that our society by mass immigration becomes such an ethnically-fragmented society that a real democracy is not possible anymore because there is no common ground of values, history and identity."
+"My biggest fear is that at some point demographics could kill democracy," he says, "that our society by mass immigration becomes such an ethnically fragmented society that a real democracy is not possible anymore because there is no common ground of values, history and identity."

 But that fear isn't supported by the numbers.